YehonatanYeret/ISE5784_1420_8200/README.md

 ![Banner](images/advanced_depth.png)

 A powerful yet easy-to-use Java ray tracing engine.
-Build stunning 3D scenes using JSON, play with lights and materials, and render high-quality images in just a few lines of code.
+Build stunning 3D scenes using JSON, play with lights and materials, and render high-quality images in just a few lines of code with a flexible and extensible architecture in SOLID rules, with focus on efficiency and performance (Multi-threading support and more math optimizations).

 ---